 Government funding is not guaranteed.
 In 2007, there was an effort to defund Upward Bound programs nationally.
 Given the very tentative circumstance of federal funding, HUB is determined to raise an endowment to sustain itself.
 Our goal is to fully endow Horizons-Upward Bound and eliminate the need for the federal grant.

 We need to raise at least $10 million to create an endowment that when combined with HUB’s annual fund donations, will guarantee that a minimum of 200 students annually can participate in the program regardless of the availability of federal funds.
-Without this endowment, we continue to be dependent on the federal grant.How You Can Help
+Without this endowment, we continue to be dependent on the federal grant.How can I help?

 By making a significant gift to the HUB Comprehensive Endowment Fund, you will join a network of supporters who ensure that this program will always be available for deserving students from the Detroit metropolitan area.